ROS2 Journey XI

 }

-Return to CMakeLists.txt to add the executable and target for the new node.
-After removing some unnecessary boilerplate from the automatically generated file, your CMakeLists.txtshould look like this:
+to add the executable and target for the new node.
+After removing some unnecessary boilerplate from the automatically generated file, your CMakeLists.txt

 cmake_minimum_required(VERSION 3.8)